DSpace/vagrant-dspace/README.md

    * WARNING: We are just pulling down the latest "master" code from tdonohue/puppet-tomcat at this time.
 * Installs DSpace to `~/dspace/` (under the default 'vagrant' user account).
    * Makes DSpace available via Tomcat (e.g. http://localhost:8080/xmlui/)
-* Setup SSH Forwarding, so that you can use your local SSH key(s) on the VM (for development with GitHub)
+* Sets up SSH Forwarding, so that you can use your local SSH key(s) on the VM (for development with GitHub)
-* Sync your local Git settings (name and email from local .gitconfig) to VM (for development with GitHub)
+* Syncs your local Git settings (name and email from local .gitconfig) to VM (for development with GitHub)

 **If you want to help, please do.** We'd prefer solutions using [Puppet](https://puppetlabs.com/).